 - assets and liabilities are translated at period-end exchange rates prevailing at that reporting date; and - income and expenses are translated at average exchange rates for the period.

-Exchange differences arising on translation of foreign operations are recorded to the Company's other comprehensive loss.
+Exchange differences arising on translation of foreign operations are recorded in other comprehensive loss.